montoyamoraga/shbobo-studies/notes/shlisp.md

 #### bend

-bend through the fish soup
+* Description: bend through the fish soup
+* Syntax: TODO
+* Arguments: TODO
+* Example: TODO

 #### jump

+* Description: if 0, stays put; otherwise  jumps value situations, as demarcated by curly brackets {... }. value may be negative
+* Syntax: [jump] value
+* Arguments: value
+* Example: TODO

 trigger a jump to another soup

 #### pan

-send sound out spatialized
+* Description: pans the output through the stereo field.
+In Dirac mode, -128 is full left and 127 is full right.
+In Arab mode 0 is full left and 255 is full right
+* Syntax: [pan] inn place
+* Arguments: inn place
+  * Description:
+  * inn: value to be panned
+  * place: position in the stereo field
+* Example: TODO

 #### short

 * Description: describes a 16-bit precision number.
-Use bigg for coarser adjustments and  smal for finer.
+Use bigg for coarser adjustments and  smal for finer
+* Syntax: [short] bigg smal
 * Arguments: bigg smal
   * bigg: coarser adjustment of value (msb)
   * smal: finer adjustment of value (lsb)
+* Example: TODO

 #### dirac

-* Description: default, execute using signed numbers, range from -128 to 127.
+* Description: default, execute using signed numbers, range from -128 to 127
+* Syntax: TODO
 * Arguments: liszt
+* Example: TODO

 #### arab

-* Description:  esoteric, execute using unsigned numbers, range from 0 to 255.
+* Description:  esoteric, execute using unsigned numbers, range from 0 to 255
+* Syntax: TODO
 * Arguments: liszt
+* Example: TODO

 #### lights

 * Description: put an input to the LEDs.
-Used to address the 8 burgundy LEDs.
+Used to address the 8 burgundy LEDs
+* Syntax: TODO
 * Arguments: inn
   * inn: determines which LEDs are on/off
 * Example: